Loading Scale Systems...

 Two systems in one brain: fast intuition versus slow deliberation

 Psychologist Daniel Kahneman describes decision-making as a conversation between two modes of thinking.
-System 1 is fast, automatic, and intuitive.
+The "System 1 / System 2" framing in his 2011 book Thinking, Fast and Slow became one of the most popular descriptions of human cognition; Kahneman himself, and other researchers (Wim De Neys, Keith Stanovich), have since cautioned that this is a useful metaphor rather than a literal architecture - the brain does not contain two separate systems, the underlying processes are more continuous and overlapping, and several specific dual-process claims have not survived replication.
+The metaphor still captures something real about how thinking feels.
+The fast mode is automatic and intuitive.
 It recognizes faces, completes familiar phrases, detects anger in a voice, and swerves your car away from a sudden obstacle before you consciously register what happened.
-System 2 is slow, deliberate, and effortful.
+The slow mode is deliberate and effortful.
 It multiplies 17 by 24, compares mortgage rates, and weighs the pros and cons of a job offer.
-System 1 runs constantly, almost for free.
-System 2 requires concentration, drains mental energy, and tires quickly.
+The fast mode runs constantly, almost for free.
+The slow mode requires concentration, drains mental energy, and tires quickly.

 The bat-and-ball problem: when System 1 answers before System 2 checks